IT’S CALLED SHOW BUSINESS…

 Man, could he hang it out to dry…

 Here was this big, powerfully built guy, using his face and body like the best comics of the silent era.
-You only need to watch him in his brilliant CBC special, ‘My House, My Rules’ to see this…The way he used his own body – graceful, even in chaotic gesticulation.
+You only need to watch him in his brilliant CBC special, ‘My House, My Rules’ to see this…The way he used his own physicality – graceful, even in chaotic gesticulation.
 Just like John Cleese doing his silly walk, you don’t expect to see a big guy move like that.
 It makes it even funnier.

 And Mike knew it.